ibm-cloud-docs/secrets-manager/vault-cli-configure.md

     The following screen shows the example output.

     ```
     Success!
 You are now authenticated.
-The token information displayed below
+The token information displayed is
-    is already stored in the token helper.
+    already stored in the token helper.
 You do NOT need to run "vault login"
     again.
 Future Vault requests will automatically use this token.

     Key                      Value